 Let’s talk about pornography for a moment.
 Some parents may not feel concerned about their teenager viewing pornography, yet these same parents may support the #metoo movement.

 Possibly they don’t understand that the vast majority of pornography shows women being degraded verbally, physically, and sexually.
-This article sheds intense light on the subject.
+This article about how porn leads to violence sheds intense light on the subject.

 The rise in the availability of pornography since the creation of the internet is literally affecting the development of our youth’s brains.
 If you aren’t sure whether or not your teenager is viewing pornography, be aware that at least 85% of teens look at porn “fairly regularly” and 88% of porn shows verbal and physical aggression as well as sexual acts that degrade women.
 These rates are most likely higher, but teenagers are not always willing to be honest about their pornography use.